aiDAPTIV-Phison/aiDAPTIV-Integration-lobe-chat/User_Guide/User_Guide.md

 Welcome to the Phison LobeChat User Guide!
 This comprehensive guide will walk you through the installation, setup, and usage of Phison's integration with LobeChat.

-Phison LobeChat is an AI-powered coding assistant that leverages the innovative **aiDAPTIV+** KV Cache technology to provide lightning-fast responses to your questions.
+Phison LobeChat is an AI-powered roleplay interface that leverages the innovative **aiDAPTIV+** KV Cache technology to provide lightning-fast responses to your questions.
 By building a knowledge cache of your chat context, it enables near-instantaneous answers and significantly enhances your experience.

 This guide covers: